Individual Travel Assistance

 If you must take several trains to reach your destination, each seat reservation is charged separately, though there is sometimes a volume discount: reservations on connecting trains cost less than the initial reservation on the first train.

 Alternate services, slower and less comfortable, but with lower or no reservation charges, are available in all cases outside of Spain.
 Spain is just expensive for railpass holders, no matter how you slice it.
-And we aren’t big fans of the “railpass + Thalys” combination, either: a fraud whereby you pay for the same ticket twice.
+And we aren’t big fans of the “railpass + Thalys” combination, either.
+Thalys is the name of the company that operates from Paris to Belgium, Holland and northern Germany.
+Their “reservation” charge is essentially a fraud whereby you pay for the same ticket twice.
 Thalys even tries to charge 25€ for a seat reservation in 2nd class, where you are lucky if they cleaned the car after its last trip!

-In addition, unless you make your reservation directly with the railroad, there will be an agency charge, or a (higher) shipping charge if you book through Rail Europe.
+In addition, unless you make your reservation directly with the railroad, there will be an agency charge, or a (higher) “shipping / handling” charge if you book through Rail Europe.

 Bicycle reservations (on trains which carry cycles) generally cost 10€ - 15€.
 Space for cycles is very limited, and often sells out, especially in the summer and on weekends.
 Cycle reservations can only be made in Europe (or through us our fees are below).